 If you are driving for a big company like Uber or Lyft, you might wonder why you would need to purchase additional rideshare insurance when you are already covered by their company insurance policy.

 Although rideshare apps provide some coverage to their drivers, they do not provide full coverage for every moment you are on the job.

-This makes depending on your standard car insurance risky given that a standard insurance provider may drop your existing private policy if you file a claim and they discover you are using your vehicle for commercial purposes such as transporting goods or people.
+This makes depending on your standard car insurance risky, especially considering that a standard insurance provider may drop your existing private policy if you file a claim and they discover you are using your vehicle for commercial purposes such as transporting goods or people.